EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.aberration

 Apply aberration of light to source position Package: celestial.coo Description: Calculate the position of a star corrected for aberration of light.
+Rigoursly, these is applied after accounting for the light